burgercrisis/DrivenByMoss-SCALES/devplans/push1-controller-improvements.md

     - Add temporary debug logging for page switches and key setting changes to help with early testing.
     - Define a simple manual test script covering entry/exit, SCENE tabbing, knob changes, and reset gestures.

+  - **Status (Dec 2025)**
+    - Steps 1–3 and 5 are implemented in code for Push 1:
+      - Page model and SCENE guards, Noob and Pro pages (including Info page), and distinct Noob/Pro layouts with a pad response meter.
+    - Step 4 is implemented for pad threshold/curve: `Delete + knob touch` on knobs 1–3 in `ConfigurationMode` resets pad feel/threshold/curve to defaults.
+    - Step 6 is partially covered via a written manual test script; on-device testing and any optional logging remain to be done.

 - **Risks & mitigations (Phase 1)**
   - **Risk – Breaking existing SCENE button workflows**
     - Mitigation: centralise the configuration-mode check into a small helper that views call before handling SCENE buttons; add regression tests for Session/Play/Drum views.